-The overall traffic at the Project driveway entrances based on the above parameters is estimated to be 5,909 trips.
-They include 4,120 PM net new external peak hour trips, 757 pass-by trips, and 1,032 interzonal trip ends at buildout in 2006. ("Interzonal trip ends" are from one part of the project to another that travel along or across public roadways.)
+The overall traffic at the Project driveway entrances based on the above parameters iswas estimated, based on the 2002 development parameters. to be 5,909 trips.
+They include 4,120 PM net new external peak hour trips, 757 pass-by trips, and 1,032 interzonal trip ends based upon the original buildout date of 2006. ("Interzonal trip ends" are from one part of the project to another that travel along or across public roadways.)
+The approval of the Seventh Development Order Amendment increased the overall traffic at the driveway entrances to 6.467 trips, including 4.565 PM net new external peak hour trips, 860 pass-by trips, and 1,012 interzonal trip ends.

-b.
-Buildout Impacts
+Buildout Impacts b.

-The assessment on an existing-plus-committed network assuming the advancement of certain projects indicates that the significantly impacted roadways and intersections described below will be operating below acceptable levels of service at the end of Buildout (2006):
+The assessment on an existing-plus-committed network assuming the advancement of certain projects indicates that the significantly impacted roadways and intersections described below will be operating below acceptable levels of service at the end of the original 2006 Buildout: